-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, Emergency care(continued)

+believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network.
-Worldwide Emergency Care
+Cost sharing for necessary emergency services furnished outof-network is the same as for such services furnished innetwork. \$125 copay for emergency care per visit